up202100688/Wishing-Plan/README.md

 # Wishing Plan

 Wishing Plan allows the user to tracks savings and calculates purchase feasibility of the user's wishes.
-It will also become a hub for planning bigger purchases with others, creating individual or collective wish lists to share on occasions like birthdays and Christmas and more.
+It will also become a hub for planning bigger purchases with others, creating individual or collective wish lists to share on occasions like birthdays, Christmas and more.

 <div align="center">
     <img align="center" width="600" alt="" src="https://user-images.githubusercontent.com/39928082/213713001-b72c08f2-e861-4851-b58a-4fcf727ffeff.gif" />